Battarbee Bank is a recent small development located on the old Meadowvale Foods Limited site just off Wrexham Road.

 Bernard Battarbee

-Bernard as previously illustrated, was the licensee of "The Vaults" in Church St between 1928 and 1950.
+Bernard was as illustrated above was the licensee of "The Vaults" in Church St between 1928 and 1950 taking over the Inn, when his father died.

-Note* – Further investigation is required to establish if Bernard was Frederick's son or his brother.
+Further investigation is required to establish if Bernard Battarbee was Frederick's son or his brother.

 Frederick married a Margaret Willetts and they had a son also called Fred.